-By supporting infrastructure development and training local animal health service providers, Heifer ensures these farmers have the resources they need to keep their animals healthy and well.
+By supporting market development and training local animal health service providers, Heifer ensures these farmers have the resources they need to keep their animals healthy and well.

-This World Veterinary Day, April 29, we’re acknowledging the vital work of animal health care providers across the globe by shining a light on a few of those from our projects who have made a huge impact on their communities.
+Join us as we acknowledge the vital work of animal health care providers across the globe by shining a light on a few of those from our projects who have made a huge impact in their communities.